-2.3.8 TCU prefetch
+3.3.8 TCU prefetch

 The TCU can prefetch translations on a per-context basis to improve translation performance for real-time masters that access memory linearly.
 If TCU prefetch is enabled, a second translation request occurs after the original request.
-This second translation request is regarded as the prefetch because it is an advance request of the next translation that is expected to be accessed.
+This second translation request is regarded as the prefetch because it is an advance request of the next translation that is expected to be requested.
 This second request is Speculative and is used to allocate into the caches of the TCU.

-Software can request a TCU prefetch for a particular translation context by programming the STE.PF field using bits [121:120].
+Software can enable TCU prefetch for a particular translation context by programming the Stream Table Entry (STE).
+Bits [121:120] are IMPLEMENTATION DEFINED in the SMMUv3 architecture.
+See the